 Whoosh! away the cruft

 A safe, non-toxic cleaner for your iPhone's screen

 Whoosh! is a non-toxic cleaner that you can use on your iPhone's screen without worry.
 It's also safe to use on glasses, so there's that, too.

-At only $3 more than the one-ounce bottle, this 3.4 oz. bottle of Whoosh! will last you through several iPhone cleanings.
-Will remove most dirt, grime, and other junk from your iPhone's chassis (but is not a disinfectant).
+At only a few dollars more than the one-ounce bottle, this 3.4-ounce bottle of Whoosh! will last you through several iPhone cleanings.
+It will remove most dirt, grime, and other junk from your iPhone's chassis (but is not a disinfectant).